EricTuason/hwtasktracker/README.md

 # hwtasktracker
 This project keeps track of time spent on individual tasks.
 Tasks can be described and given "T-shirt" sizes.
 To use, download TM.java and use Java's single source executable to run.
+TM.java can be found in src/main/java/tasktracker.
 The program generates the file tasktracker.log as storage for this program.
 Usage: `java TM.java <command> <data>`.